SaintSkeeta/LaunchSitecoreTDS/README.md

 ## To get up and running ##
 ### Quick Guide ###
 - Install a blank instance of Sitecore using SIM.
+- Within the folder that the MVC sln file exists, setup your local TDS settings, either by changing the `TdsGlobal.config` file, or by duplicating it with the name `TdsGlobal.config.user`
 - Restore all NuGet packages (note: TDS and Sitecore NuGet packages should exist in your private NuGet repo).
-- Within the MVC solution, setup your local TDS settings, either by changing the `TdsGlobal.config` file, or by duplicating it with the name `TdsGlobal.config.user`
 - Deploy the solution, so code and items are deployed to your local instance.

 ### Detailed Guide ###